open-sauced/intro/07-types-of-contributions.md

 ### Graphic Design

-Are you an artsy and creative person?
+Are you a creative person who likes to design?
 If so, you might want to consider contributing to a project through design.

 This contribution involves creating visual assets for open source projects, such as logos, icons, illustrations, website designs, and other graphical elements.
 These visual assets play a significant role in enhancing the project's overall user experience and branding.
 Graphic design contributions can make open source software more appealing, user-friendly, and recognizable.